My Brother Charlie

 A Friend Like Simon

-A fresh, insightful book about an autistic child who joins a mainstream classroom for the first time.
+A fresh, insightful book about a child who joins a mainstream classroom for the first time.
 The other students are curious, inquisitive, and ultimately accepting of Simon.
 They learn to appreciate his differences and welcome him into their group.
-This picture book about autism teaches readers that it is okay to ask questions and learn more about others who are different.
+This picture book teaches readers that it is okay to ask questions and learn more about others who are different.

-A go-to workbook for teachers, educators and parents looking to promote autism inclusion and awareness.
+A go-to workbook for teachers, educators and parents looking to promote inclusion and awareness.
 This helpful resource is aimed at creating empathy and understanding for kids on the spectrum.
-There is an abundance of engaging activities and a useful guide for helping neurotypical children put themselves in the shoes of someone who views the world with an autistic mind.
+There is an abundance of engaging activities and a useful guide for helping neurotypical children put themselves in the shoes of someone who views the world differently.

 A Friend for Henry